$ Life Insurance Cash Value $

 As the cash accumulates in your cash value life insurance policy it can be used for a myriad of purposes.
 Two excellent benefits to building cash value in your policy is the premium may:

 - create the opportunity to reduce premium payments, or

-- or even stop paying premiums for a period of time.
+- even stop paying premiums for a period of time.

 This is a great feature if you hit an unexpected financial road block and find yourself short on money.
 Your cash value can help sustain you in a myriad of money making ways if your life hits a rough financial patch.

 Access to Cash Value at any time.

-The life insurance policy’s cash value can be withdrawn tax free or borrowed against.
+The life insurance policy’s cash value can be withdrawn tax free, borrowed against or surrendered.

 Policy Withdrawals: Cash value policies allow you to withdraw your money that you contributed tax free.
 The key here is that you can withdraw up to your basis in the policy, i.e. the money you contributed.
 If you withdraw money above your basis it will generally trigger a taxable event.

 Policy Loans: You can borrow money from the life insurance company using your cash surrender value as collateral.
 Borrowing money from the insurance company in the form of a policy loan allows for the policy owner to take advantage of buying opportunities, such as declines in the stock market or real estate market.
 If you are sitting on a large cash reserve in your policy, then gobbling up some investment properties or dividend yielding stocks to create additional passive income might be an excellent decision.

 Loans do not need to be paid back unless you WANT to pay the loan back.